Flow-Based-Cartograms/go_cart/README.md

 > Print inverse transform to file

 **-g**<br/>
-> Location of the .gen/.json/.geojson file for the original map
+> Location of file for the original map

 **-a**<br/>
-> Location of the area information file (.csv/.dat).
+> Location of the area information file.
 Cannot be used with **-s**.

 **-s**<br/>
 > Read the area information from `stdin`, and output the cartogram gen file to `stdout`.
 Cannot be used with **-a**.